Skip to content

 Week 4–6: Searches returned and enquiries raised

-Search results come back (local authority searches can take 2–4 weeks).
+Search results come back, and local authority searches alone can take 2–4 weeks.
 Your solicitor reviews them and raises any queries with the seller’s solicitor.
-This is often where delays happen.
+This stage is often where delays creep in.

 5. 05